 1. What are your top three best practices for pre-holiday logistics planning?

 First and foremost, have a dedicated holiday supply chain strategy put in place at least six months before the holidays.
-It’s always a good idea to begin planning immediately following the previous year’s season and engage manufacturers and logistics partners as soon as possible.
+It’s always a good idea to begin planning immediately following the previous year’s season and engage manufacturers and logistics partners as soon as possible.2.
+Holiday supply chain disruptions are inevitable – whether it’s a natural disaster or a sudden shift in consumer demand.
+In your opinion, how much stock should retailers put in demand forecasting and planning?

 There will always be situations that arise causing disruptions in a supply chain — you cannot plan for every possible scenario.
-I am a big advocate for sophisticated demand forecasting and planning, but retailers should also bear in mind they don’t have a crystal ball.
+I am a big advocate for sophisticated demand forecasting and planning, but retailers should also bear in mind they don’t have a crystal ball.3.
+What advice could you give apparel retailers at the holidays based on your experience working with mobile device retailers?

 The mobile device retail industry isn’t as removed from the apparel industry as it might seem at first.
 Both industries are at the mercy of quickly changing consumer demand, and overseas production is common.
-However, the mobile device industry tends to move at a faster pace – while most retailers change their stock of clothes by season, mobile device retailers are flooded with new technology weekly.
+However, the mobile device industry tends to move at a faster pace – while most retailers change their stock of clothes by season, mobile device retailers are flooded with new technology weekly.4.
+With only 26 days between Black Friday and Christmas this year, how does this affect supply chain planning and strategy?

 The peak season always puts a crunch on supply chain planning and strategy, but when faced with less time to orchestrate all the activity happening between manufacturers, suppliers and logistics providers, a shortened season leaves little room for error.
 Even one or two fewer selling days during the peak season can have a potentially negative financial impact in retail if not prepared, so it’s imperative for retailers to open early, clear lines of communication with manufacturers and logistics providers for demand forecasting, inventory needs and delivery dates.
-Timely communication and information flow is absolutely critical.
+Timely communication and information flow is absolutely critical.5.
+Where should retailers be on their planning trajectory at this point in the year, and what should the next step be?

 Ideally, retailers should have begun their peak season supply chain preparations back in January when cycles were set for the remainder of the year.
 That is the time to start forecasting demand and working with manufacturers to strategize product portfolio, market demand, stocking, and returns preparation.
 By this point in the season, retailers should be fine-tuning any adjustments to that strategy and should be well under way with executing it.
 Retailers currently should be firming up delivery schedules and finalizing promotional packaging designs, special deals, and production schedules to ensure they are ready for the coming busy peak season.